Alternate Ways to Receive Academic Credit

 Credit for International Baccalaureate Equivalents

 Students who have participated in the International Baccalaureate program in high school and who have passed one or more IB examinations with a score of 4 or higher can receive credit for McPherson College’s equivalents courses(s), as determined by the college registrar.

 College-Level Examination Program (CLEP) Tests

-The student is required to pay the fee per exam.
+The student is required to pay the registration fee plus a fee per exam.
 Additionally, there is a $100 fee to post the credit on the student’s transcript.

 Credit by Departmental Examination

 To receive credit by institutional examination, the student must have permission from the instructor of the course and/or the department chair.
 Credit is granted to students who earn a grade of C or higher on the exam.
 The grade earned on the exam will be recorded on the student’s permanent transcript, along with the notice that the credit was awarded by examination.

 Credit by departmental exam counts toward the achievement of a degree and is included in the calculation of the student’s cumulative grade-point average.
 However, it is not included in the calculation of the GPA for the semester in which the examination is taken.